wp-plugins/twine-social/readme.txt

 * Now with even more beautiful layouts for responsive, mobile, and table displays.

 = 1.3.1 =
-* Added new support multiple TwineSocial applications.
-Choose your specific application when setting up the Wordpress Widget.
+* Added new support multiple TwineSocial social hubs.
+Choose your specific social hub when setting up the Wordpress Widget.

 = 1.3 =
 * Added new support for Topics in short codes and Widgets.
 Now, group and display social your content, like "Videos" or "Press Releases" in relevant sections of your Wordpress blog.
 Super awesome!
 Setup your Topics in your [TwineSocial Admin Console](http://customer.twinesocial.com/appTopic/edit).